OldMensch/auto_accountant/DEV NOTES.md

 	- clean based on trans. type if type is defined
 	- if type undefined, clean based on default_trans_data

-- TRANSACTION CHECKS CONSISTENCY
-	- Use Transaction(raw_data).get_metric('missing') as much as possible to determine when raw data are missing, instead of doing needless extra checks
-	- Mainly this will affect the Transaction Editor

 - DESTROY "TEMP", make its variables part of AutoAccountant class

 * DESTROY METRICS CLASS